 This course is closely linked to our BSc (Hons) Building Surveying degree.

 NTU is one of the leading providers of construction education.
-We're ranked Top 20 in the UK for Building and Town and Country Planning (Guardian University Guide 2022).
+We're ranked 12th in the UK for Building subjects (Times and Sunday Times Good University Guide 2023).

 Professional, Academic and Business Skills (20 credits)